 |When someone IS available, they are…||When someone is NOT available, they are…|

-Creating environments where people are more available increases their ability to participate, learn and collaborate – key elements of human performance and achievement.
+Creating environments where people are more available increases their self-awareness: their ability to participate, learn and collaborate – key elements of human performance and achievement.
 One of the main ways to do this is to first cause availability in yourself.
 One of the methods we use for this are the Pre-Questions, which we explain below.

 Why Do the Pre-Questions Work?

 Have you ever worked with a group and gotten caught off-guard by logistic issues you did not plan for?
 Or had your agenda ‘blow up’ when a tangent issue took the focus off your main outcomes?
 Or had your enthusiasm and love for what you were doing disappear into frustration while you dealt with all the minute details?
 We know what each of those situations feel like and how they can impact your objectives.
 We developed the Pre-Questions to balance the doing and being of working with a group.
 They help ground you in the reality of your task while also creating a context that helps you keep sight of the larger view and build availability.

 The Pre-Questions are effective for classes, workshops, discussions, even staff meetings.
 Put pen to paper and write them out, along with your answers.
 At first it will take some time to answer them well: take the time necessary and you will find they are a valuable preparation tool.
 Eventually you will get to the point where you can answer them swiftly in your head and they will quickly support the foundation of the upcoming work and give you a context for it as well.

 What are the 3 or 4 main ideas/outcomes?